The Score and Snap Method

 The sequence matters.
 Make the saw cut first, then do the score-and-snap cut.
 If you snap first, the piece isn't stable for sawing.

-Uncle Frank taught me a trick for cleaner L-cuts: score the long cut deeply on both sides before snapping.
+Uncle Dennis taught me a trick for cleaner L-cuts: score the long cut deeply on both sides before snapping.
 This prevents the break from wandering into the short leg.

 Tools for Cutting